ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 After each line of code executes, what are the values of x and y?
 Do the variables change?
 Do their values?

 <!-- solution below -->
+line 1: x is 4, y hasn't been declared yet line 2: x is 4, y is 3 line 3: x is 3, y is 3
+line 4: x is 3, y is 10

+The variables don't change after they've been declared, but their values do.

 ## Question 4